Analysis | The dramatic governing changes Democrats could make if they take power

 The past two Republican presidents have gotten to the White House by losing the popular vote but winning the electoral college.
 (Trump lost it by nearly 3 million votes.)
 Getting rid of the electoral college entirely is another idea that Biden was opposed to during the primaries.

 But six senators who were also seeking the Democratic nomination, including Harris, said during the primaries they definitely wanted to do this.
-“I believe that it is hard to defend the current system in which one candidate receives 3 million votes less than his opponent, but still becomes president,” Sen. Bernie Sanders (I-Vt.) said.
+“I believe that it is hard to defend the current system in which one candidate receives 3 million votes less than his opponent but still becomes president,” Sen. Bernie Sanders (I-Vt.) said.

 This would take a constitutional amendment, and it would change the very system the Founders set up to elect presidents.
-There’s a movement afoot to go around the Constitution by having states agree to give their electoral votes to the candidate who wins the national popular vote — regardless of who actually won the vote in that state.
-State legislatures only need to change their laws for how they allot their electors to that, and a number have.
-This movement is 74 electoral votes short of changing the way the nation’s 270 electoral votes get cast.
+There’s a movement afoot to go around the Constitution by having states agree to give their electoral votes to the candidate who wins the national popular vote — regardless of who won the vote in that state.
+State legislatures need to change their laws for how they allot their electors to that, and a number have.
+This movement is 74 electoral votes short of being able to being able to command how the 270 electoral votes needed to win get allotted, so that they go to the winner of the popular vote.

 It’s easy to see momentum for that idea slowing if Democrats win the White House this November, and the electoral college imbalance is suddenly out of sight and out of mind.